What do mosquitoes look like?

 How much does mosquito control cost?

-Treatment cost is determined by several factors; request an instant mosquito quote here!
+Treatment cost is determined by several factors; request a mosquito quote here!

 How can I prevent mosquitoes?